romanowski/blog/kleisli2.md

   def liftM[N[_]](implicit n: Monad[N]): Kleisli[N, A, M[B]] = Kleisli((a: A) => n.point(this(a)))
 }
 ```
-which turns arrow definition into
+which turns arrow definition into:

 ```scala
     (env: Env) =>